jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 Returning to the questions we asked at the beginning of this post:

-- **_Why would I even use this complicated black magic if a neural network is better?_** - Different tools for different jobs.
-Neural networks are not as expressive as Bayesian methods.
+- **_Why should I even use this complicated black magic if other models are better?_** - Different tools for different jobs.
+Non-Bayesian models are not as expressive as their Bayesian counterparts.
 If all we care about is predictive power, then there's little need for parameter confidence intervals and a non-Bayesian approach will suffice in most instances.
 However, when we want to do inference and compare effects (coefficients) with some level of confidence, Bayesian methods shine.
-- **_Since when is there a Bayesian version of simple linear regression?_** - There's a Bayesian version of most things.
+- **_Since when is there a Bayesian version of simple linear regression?_** - There's a Bayesian version of most model.
 If we have a model for data that can be expressed as a probability distribution, then we can specify distributions for its parameters and come up with a Bayesian formulation.
-- **_What in the world is [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and should I even care?_** - MCMC is a family of methods used to sample distributions we can't write down (you don't need to care about different types of MCMC algorithms).
-However you should know that in Bayesian problems, the posterior distribution is not usually well defined, so we use MCMC algorithms to sample these undefined posteriors.
-There are other ways to sample / approximate distributions, such as variational inference.
+- **_What in the world is [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and should I even care?_** - MCMC is a family of methods used to sample arbitrary probability distributions.
+In Bayesian problems, the posterior distribution is not usually well defined, so we use MCMC algorithms to sample them.

 All the code for this blog post can be viewed [here](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/regression_VS_bayesian_regression.ipynb).